Natasha’s Law and What You Need to Do About It.

-The new regulations only apply to food known as ‘pre-packed for direct sale’ (PPDS), which is food packaged onsite by a business before a customer selects or orders it from the same premises.
+The new regulations only apply to food known as ‘pre-packed for direct sale’ (PPDS), which is food packaged onsite by a food business or company or school canteen before a customer selects or orders it from the same premises.

 Food prepared and manufactured off site already needs to include ingredients and allergy warnings but until October 2021, food made onsite and packaged didn’t.

 If you make food on site and package it before selling it – Natasha’s law applies to your business.

 How do the Food Labelling Changes Affect You?

 If you make food that is pre-packed for direct sale, you need to list all the ingredients – paying particular attention to 14 specified allergens.

 From 1st Oct 2021 PPDS food needs to be labelled.
 Foods that are made to order and non-packaged foods are not affected by the new regulations (most can’t be labelled anyway).

 Allergens in the food as either an ingredient or a processing aid needs to be listed on the label.